syl20bnr/spacemacs/README.md

 The best way to support Spacemacs is to contribute to it either by reporting bugs, helping the community on the [Gitter Chat][] or sending pull requests.

-If you want to show your support financially you can buy a drink to the maintainer by clicking on the [Paypal badge](#top).
+If you want to show your support financially you can contribute to [Bountysource][] or buy a drink for the maintainer by clicking on the [Paypal badge](#top).

 If you used spacemacs in a project and you want to show that fact, you can use